 The career follows a scientific logic β each phase building on the previous, converging toward something that only becomes visible in retrospect.
 Two threads run through it simultaneously:

 The connection between the two threads is not metaphorical.
 Both are about the same underlying reality: what one physical or informational event tells you about another.
 That is information β at every scale, in every domain.
 From quantum mechanical interaction to high-level semantic composition.
-The participation matrix is simultaneously a sensing output, an information-theoretic structure, and the primary data structure of a causal AI system.
-It was not designed to be all three.
-It turned out to be all three because the underlying physics, information theory, and epistemology are not as separate as field boundaries suggest.
+The participation matrix is at once an information-theoretic structure and the primary data structure of a causal AI system.
+It was not designed to be both.
+It turned out that way because the underlying physics, information theory, and epistemology are not as separate as field boundaries suggest.

 Master of Engineering (with thesis) in one year.
 PhD in under eighteen months β 18 papers published, mostly first author, in IEEE, Optics Letters, IEE, and Optics Communications.
 The research was broad: photonic device physics, coupled mode theory, numerical methods for Maxwell and nonlinear SchrΓΆdinger equations, optical switching, optical logic gates, novel waveguides structures, soliton dynamics and propgations, and optical fibre communication systems β with undergraduae and graduate coursework extending to optolectronics, advanced signal processing, data networks, information theory, and microwave and antenna theory.
 Four external examiners praised the PhD thesis.